ecominds/micro-service/README.md

 ```
 $ docker cp D:\setup\git-repo\micro-service\app_custom_config.yml rest-api-app:/tmp/app_config.yml
 ```
 Note: The above command will eventually copy the `app_config.yml` file to the volume `local_dev_nfs`.
-Hence, even if we now delete the container, the configuration file in `local_dev_nfs` volume.
+Hence, even if we now delete the container, the configuration file in `local_dev_nfs` volume will be there.

 5. Execute the `start` command to run the container
 ```